Lossfunk/research-mentor-interns/README.md

 - Research-aware CLI powered by LangChain agents and dynamic tool routing.
 - O3-backed literature search with graceful fallbacks and citation synthesis.
 - Mentorship guidelines and experiment planning helpers to keep projects on track.
+- File and PDF ingestion so the mentor can ground responses in user-provided material.
+- Conversation logging with the ability to resume saved sessions from the CLI.

 ## Setup
 ```bash